White House tells McGahn to skip House hearing, as DOJ asserts 'immunity'

 The committee announced the hearing last week, but it was unclear whether McGahn would appear due to the ongoing battle between congressional Democrats and the White House over his testimony.

-Earlier this month, White House Press Secretary Sarah Sanders said she did not “anticipate” that a hearing would take place.
+Earlier this month, Sanders said she did not “anticipate” that a hearing would take place.
 “We consider this to be a case closed and we’re moving forward to do the work of the American people,” Sanders said on ABC News’ “The Investigation” podcast.

 The committee, led by Chairman Jerrold Nadler, D-N.Y., subpoenaed McGahn on April 22, days after the release of Special Counsel Robert Mueller’s report, which featured McGahn prominently in its section related to the obstruction of justice inquiry.
 This included a claim that McGahn disobeyed Trump’s call to have him seek Mueller’s removal.